Liwa Zainabiyoun: Losses of volunteer fighters

-In 2019, the U.S. State Department claimed that the over 158 Pakistani national fighters of Iranian-backed Zainebiyoun Brigade were killed in Syria between January 2012 and August 2018.
+In 2019, the U.S. State Department claimed that the over 158 Pakistani national fighters of Iranian-backed Zainabiyoun Brigade were killed in Syria between January 2012 and August 2018.

 On 9 April 2015, seven fighters were killed defending the Imam Hasan Mosque in Damascus and were buried in Qom, Iran.
 In March 2016, six fighters who were killed defending the Imam Reza shrine were also buried in Qom.
 On 23 April, five more fighters were killed.